Workhouse: Admission and discharge

 Each Poor Law Union employed one or more relieving officers, whose job it was to visit those applying for assistance and assess what relief, if any, they should be given.
 Any applicants considered to be in need of immediate assistance could be issued with a note admitting them directly to the workhouse.
 Alternatively they might be offered any necessary money or goods to tide them over until the next meeting of the guardians, who would decide on the appropriate level of support and whether or not the applicants should be assigned to the workhouse.

 Workhouses were designed with only a single entrance guarded by a porter, through which inmates and visitors alike had to pass.
 Near to the entrance were the casual wards for tramps and vagrants and the relieving rooms, where paupers were housed until they had been examined by a medical officer.
 After being assessed the paupers were separated and allocated to the appropriate ward for their category: boys under 14, able-bodied men between 14 and 60, men over 60, girls under 14, able-bodied women between 14 and 60, and women over 60.
 Children under the age of two were allowed to remain with their mothers, but by entering a workhouse paupers were considered to have forfeited responsibility for their families.
-Clothing and personal possessions were taken from them and stored, to be returned on their discharge.
+Clothing and personal possessions (with the possible exception of spectacles) were usually taken from them and stored, to be returned on their discharge.
 After bathing, they were issued with a distinctive uniform: for men it might be a striped cotton shirt, jacket and trousers, and a cloth cap, and for women a blue-and-white striped dress worn underneath a smock.
 Shoes were also provided.
 In some establishments certain categories of inmate were marked out by their clothing; for example, at Bristol Incorporation workhouse, prostitutes were required to wear a yellow dress and pregnant single women a red dress; such practices were deprecated by the Poor Law Commission in a directive issued in 1839 entitled "Ignominious Dress for Unchaste Women in Workhouses", but they continued until at least 1866.
 Some workhouses had a separate "foul" or "itch" ward, where inmates diagnosed with skin diseases such as scabies could be detained before entering the workhouse proper.
 Also not to be overlooked were unfortunate destitute sufferers of mental health disorders, who would be ordered to enter the workhouse by the parish doctor.
 The Lunacy Act 1853 did promote the asylum as the institution of choice for patients afflicted with all forms of mental illness.
 However, in reality, destitute people suffering from mental illness would be housed in their local workhouse.